sequelize/sequelize/docs/docs/models-definition.md

 Sequelize.ARRAY(Sequelize.RANGE(Sequelize.DATE)) // Defines array of tstzrange ranges.
 PostgreSQL only.

 Sequelize.GEOMETRY                    // Spatial column.
 PostgreSQL (with PostGIS) or MySQL only.
-Sequelize.GEOMETRY('POINT')           // Spatial column with geomerty type.
+Sequelize.GEOMETRY('POINT')           // Spatial column with geometry type.
 PostgreSQL (with PostGIS) or MySQL only.
-Sequelize.GEOMETRY('POINT', 4326)     // Spatial column with geomerty type and SRID.
+Sequelize.GEOMETRY('POINT', 4326)     // Spatial column with geometry type and SRID.
 PostgreSQL (with PostGIS) or MySQL only.
 ```

 The BLOB data type allows you to insert data both as strings and as buffers.
 When you do a find or findAll on a model which has a BLOB column. that data will always be returned as a buffer.